 - 1. Occupy leadership positions in health care organizations such as public health departments, health-care facilities, federal or state health departments or academia. - 2.
 Carry out a community diagnosis/assessment in order to facilitate problem solving and policy development. - 3.
 Design, plan, develop and evaluate programs of health promotion and disease prevention using quantitative and qualitative techniques. - 4.
-Understand the social and behavioral aspects of public health and how they affect the health of individuals and the community. - 5.
+Identify the role and impact of social, economic, cultural, political and behavioral factor in determining health status. - 5.
 Identify social, cultural, economic and gender related determinants of health and how to develop effective behavioral changes and other interventions which are culturally sensitive. - 6.
 Develop his/her public health career on social science theories, health education, community health, health promotion, and health education. - 7.
 Apply ethical frameworks to the conduct of health care research, practice, policy-making and management. - 8.
-Understand, analyze and write journal articles, focusing on social and/or behavioral aspects in public health. - 9.
+Analyze data and write journal articles, focusing on social and/or behavioral aspects in public health. - 9.
 Write a dissertation, focusing on the analysis and solution of social and/or behavioral issues in public health.